gsoft-inc/sg-orbit/packages/react-components/README.md

 All components should leverage React hooks.

-#### Foundation

-A component UI should be based on [Orbit UI foundation CSS variables](https://orbit.sharegate.design/?path=/docs/getting-started-foundation--page).

 #### Styling

 Use tachyons classes as much as possible.

 For custom classes, Orbit UI components currently rely on [styled-jsx](https://github.com/zeit/styled-jsx) but it might change on a near future.
 Stay tuned!

+Custom classes should use [Orbit UI foundation CSS variables](https://orbit.sharegate.design/?path=/docs/getting-started-foundation--page) when available.

 #### Controlled & Auto-controlled